capacitor-community/speech-recognition/README.md

  *        prompt - prompt message to display on popup (Android only)
  *        partialResults - return partial results if found
  *        popup - display popup window when listening for utterance (Android only)
+ *        addPunctuation - enable punctuation (IOS only for now)
  * If partialResults is true, the function respond directly without result and event `partialResults` will be emit for each partial result, until stopped.
  * @returns void
  */